oroinc/documentation/user_guide_business_intelligence/reports/bi_use_custom_reports.rst

 Alternatively, you can delete a custom report from the reports view page by clicking **Delete** in the upper-right corner.

 .. image:: /user_guide/img/business_intelligence/custom_reports_15.png
-   :alt: From the custom report view page
+   :alt: Deleting the report from its details page

 Delete Multiple Custom Reports
 ------------------------------